sudosoph/docs/content/modules/varnish-cache/how-tos/api-caching.md

 In our example we will cache the following routes;

 {{< highlight js >}}
-/blogs
-/posts
+/api
 {{< / highlight >}}

-But, will NOT cache;
+But, will pass all other routes to other proxies;

 {{< highlight js >}}
-/comments
+/
 {{< / highlight >}}